-- a.
+- 2. Only the Laporte Bowtrap or Atlas Apollo or equivalent foam disk throwers for projecting the disks are authorized. - 3.
+Only the Flu Flu arrows are authorized. - 4.
+Bows are limited to a maximum 26-pound pull. - In addition to the basic design in Design Guideline 313, the following requirements for BSA Design Guideline 316-Sporting Arrows must be maintained: - a.
+An inner 90-degree primary fall area, which must be cleared of trees and tall vegetation. - b.
+An outer 180-degree safety fall area.
+The outside perimeter of this area must be clearly marked by a fence or a temporary fence/caution line that is well maintained. - 6.
+Council review and approval. - a.
 Prior to seeking council executive board or executive committee approval, the council has convened a task force to review all local, state, and federal guidelines, including age restrictions; licensing and/or certification courses; equipment and personal protective equipment standards, and any other standards recommended by the original equipment manufacturer or other governing body; costs; risks to participant and staff safety; impact on other camp programs; and impacts on the camp environment.
-This task force must complete a risk and safety review consistent with PD-111 and ensure that the program conforms to BSA's Sweet Sixteen of Safety. - b.
+This task force must complete a risk and safety review consistent with PD-111 and ensure that the program conforms to BSA's Guide to Safe Scouting. - b.
 The council executive board or executive committee must have reviewed the costs and risks of the proposed program prepared by the task force prior to authorizing the program.
 A copy of the executive board or executive committee resolution authorizing the program must be available. - c.
 The council has submitted its board resolution to Outdoor Programs at the National Service Center (email to outdoorprograms@scouting.org) and has written approval before conducting the course.